 It can be easy to forget to take care of yourself when you’re caught up in the excitement of travel.
 There are new places to explore, new things to do, and your usual routines get put on the backburner.

 It’s understandable, but there are still some things you need to do to ensure you remain healthy — and that includes looking after your skin.
 The skin protects you from harmful substances, bacteria, viruses and infection, so its importance can’t be underestimated.
-It is the biggest organ of our body and it deserves some love!
+It is the biggest organ of our body and it definitely deserves some pampering!

 1. Wear SPF